-Maiden Pharmaceuticals: WHO links Africa deaths to India-made cough syrups
+Maiden Pharmaceuticals: WHO links Gambia deaths to India-made cough syrups

 Maiden Pharmaceuticals, which is based in the northern state of Haryana, exports its products to countries in Asia, Africa and Latin America, according to Reuters.

-Medical officers in Gambia first raised the alarm in July after dozens of children were diagnosed with serious kidney problems.
+Medical officers in The Gambia first raised the alarm in July after dozens of children were diagnosed with serious kidney problems.

-Gambia's director of health services, Mustapha Bittaye, told Reuters that the number of deaths has gone down in recent weeks and that the country had banned the sale of the products.
+The Gambia's director of health services, Mustapha Bittaye, told Reuters that the number of deaths had gone down in recent weeks and that the country had banned the sale of the products.

 "However, until recently, some of the syrups were still being sold in private clinics and in hospitals," he was quoted as saying.